top of page

 See also:

-- Payment upon cancellation or alteration of an ordinary trading contract
+- Payment upon breach, cancellation or alteration of an ordinary trading contract

 - Short Bros Ltd - T agreed to build a ship for a steamship company.
 Due to a slump in the shipping trade, the steamship company wanted to cancel the contract and T agreed to their cancellation in return for £100,000.
 T argued it was not a receipt of the trade but a receipt for not trading.